- Description

 The Specialist Teaching Service supports the most complex SEND children and young people in Southend.

-As a service we offer a wide range of SEND support, advice and training opportunities for schools and settings to enable them to deliver high quality inclusive education.
+We offer a wide range of SEND support, advice and training for schools and settings to enable them to deliver high quality inclusive education.
 We also provide advice and support for individual children with SEND to ensure that the people who work with them and their families are equipped to understand and meet their individual needs.

 - Team 1 - Autism/Social Communication (school year 1 and beyond)